ImTaliesin/Obsidian-Notes/Data Factory.md

 A fully managed, serverless data integration solution for ingesting, preparing and transforming all of your data at scale.

-Data factories are not meant for data migrating, data streaming, or complex data transformations (databriks/spark), or data storage.
+Data factories are not meant for data migrating, data streaming, or complex data transformations ([[databricks]]/spark), or data storage.
 ![[Pasted image 20240906143943.png]]

 We will use azure data factory for all data integration and orchestration.
-It will run  transofrmations with HDInsight and Azure databriks.
-We have three transformation technologies being used, data flow, HDInsight, Databriks.
+It will run  transformations with [[HDInsight]] and Azure [[databricks]].
+We have three transformation technologies being used, data flow, HDInsight, Databricks.

 [[Dataflow]] gives you a codefree transformation tool which makes it easy to develop and maintain the transoformation.
 - Use this for simple and medium level complexity transformations as it lacks the ability to make complex transformations [[HDInsight]] gives you the ability to write code in a [[SQL]] like language called [[Hive]] and a scripting language called [[Pig]].
-[[Databriks]] requires you to write code with [[Python]] or [[SparkSQL]]
+[[databricks]] requires you to write code with [[Python]] or [[SparkSQL]]

 Also used is [[Azure Blob Storage]], [[Data Lake]], [[Synapse Analytics]], [[Power BI]], [[Azure Databases]]